cloudfoundry/stratos/deploy/kubernetes/README.md

 ### Deploy using an archive of the Helm Chart

-Helm chart archives are available for Stratos UI releases from our GitHub repository, under releases - see https://github.com/SUSE/stratos-ui/releases.
+Helm chart archives are available for Stratos releases from our GitHub repository, under releases - see https://github.com/cloudfoundry-incubator/stratos/releases.

 Download the appropriate release `console-helm-chart.X.Y.Z.tgz` from the GitHub repository and unpack the archive to a local folder.
 The Helm Chart will be extracted to a sub-folder named `console`.

-Deploy Stratos UI with:
+Deploy Stratos with:

 ```
 helm install console --namespace=console --name my-console